vaibhavv2004/Adaptive-RAG-for-Medical-Knowledge-Retrieval/README.md

 - Input Query :
 what is the normal level of blood sugar level
 - Output:
-Complexity : Medium
+Complexity : Medium,
-Knowledge gap status : No gap
+Knowledge gap status : No gap,
-Chunks used : 3
+Chunks used : 3,
-Confidence score : 0.59
+Confidence score : 0.59,
 Normal blood sugar level is 80-120mg/dL

 ### Demo Screenshots